-I am a second-year computer science PhD student at the Harvard John A. Paulson School of Engineering and Applied Sciences, where I am a member of the programming languages group.
-I am advised primarily by Stephen Chong, although I also work under the guidance of Kobbi Nissim.
-I am interested in studying how to apply technologies with formal security and privacy guarantees to real systems.
+I am a computer science PhD candidate at the Harvard John A. Paulson School of Engineering and Applied Sciences, where I am a member of the programming languages group.
+I am advised by Stephen Chong.
+My primary research interests are static analysis, logic programming, and security.
+I have also contributed to multidisciplinary work bridging legal and technical definitions of privacy (with Kobbi Nissim and Alexandra Wood).

 My undergraduate degree is in classics from Princeton University.
-I enjoy reading and spending time outdoors (especially fly fishing).
+I enjoy reading and spending time outdoors.

 - AbcDatalog is an open-source implementation of the logic programming language Datalog written in Java.
 It provides ready-to-use implementations of common Datalog evaluation algorithms, as well as some experimental multi-threaded evaluation engines.
 It supports language features beyond core Datalog such as explicit (dis-)unification of terms and stratified negation.
 Additionally, AbcDatalog is designed to be easily extensible with new evaluation engines and new language features.

 The Privacy Tools Project is a broad effort to advance a multidisciplinary understanding of data privacy issues and build computational, statistical, legal, and policy tools to help address these issues in a variety of contexts.As part of this project, I contribute to a working group that bridges legal and technical definitions of privacy.